MENUMENU

 • 619.752.1955

-LinkedIn has seen an enormous surge in popularity.
-As of last year, LinkedIn had over 875 million active members and 40% of users engage with at least one page every single week.
-That’s a lot of engagement happening!
+LinkedIn feels like the hot new app these days, but it’s actually a goldmine for professionals.
+As of last year, LinkedIn had over 1 billion active members and 40% of users engage with at least one page every single week.

 How to Post on LinkedIn